mifanbang/Purifier/README.md

 2. Run Purifier.
 3. Done.

-#### Build
+#### Building the Code

 The solution file and project files in this repository are created and maintained with Visual Studio 2012.
-Please note that Purifier uses DLL injection as its core mechanism and Skype is still built as 32-bit application, so there's no reason to build a 64-bit version of Purifier.
+Support of various features in C++11 are required if you are building with some other compiler.
+Please also note that Purifier uses DLL injection as its core mechanism and Skype is still built as 32-bit application, so there's no reason to build a 64-bit version of Purifier.

 #### Notes on Anti-Virus Software

 Some ill-developed anti-virus software may report Purifier as malware.
 Please do not panic.
-You can either add Purifier into the exception list of your AV (if you trust the program) or report to me about which AV you use.
+You can either add Purifier into the exception list of your AV (if you trust this software) or report to me about which AV you use.

 #### Copyright